Neil Denis

 Neil Denis is a Canadian actor best known for his role as Rya'c, Teal'c's son, in Stargate SG-1.
-His first appearance was in University Hospital in 1995 at age eight.
+His first appearance was in University Hospital in 1995 at age ten.
 He is also known for his roles as Robby Drake in 2030 CE, Spyke in X-Men: Evolution, and Jose Merel in A Girl Like Me: The Gwen Araujo Story.